UBC-DSCI/introduction-to-datascience/README.md

 - Look for and fix bad line breaks (e.g. with only one word on the next line, orphans, and widows)
 - Look for and fix bad line wraps in code and text
 - Look for and fix bad figure placement (falling off page, going over the side)
+- Look for and fix large whitespace sections where LaTeX doesn't want to break the next paragraph (usually `\allowdisplaybreaks` helps)
 - Look for `??` in the PDF (broken refs)
 - Look in the index for near-duplicates, and merge if needed
 - Make sure the 3D figures (and the text around them that refers to clicking and dragging) are properly modified for the PDF output